 So, here’s the thing.

-If we ask and actually want to know the answer God will tell us.
+If we ask AND we actually want to know the answer God will tell us.
 Honesty is His jam.
 He literally cannot lie (Numbers 23:19).
 The answer might come in a still small voice.
 It might come in the form of some angry words from a loved one.
 It might come in the form of a bad review at work.
 But it will come.

 We just have to be willing to do something about it.